dntim/nic-ddns-updater/README.md

 ## Note about GenAI

-The whole solution has been developed using GitHub Copilot and Claude Sonnet 4 (Preview) model.
-Few manual edits have been made, mostly in the Readme file.
+The whole solution has been developed using `GitHub Copilot` and `Claude Sonnet 4 (Preview)` model.
+Few manual edits have been made, mostly in the `README.md` file.

 ## License